[Kubernetes] How to create a user for connecting to a cluster

 summary

-Please refer to it when operating Kubernetes!
+Please use this as a reference when operating Kubernetes!

 If you found this article helpful , please give it a like!